AbstractProbability/Network-File-System/Comm/Readme.txt

 6. To handle signals like SIGINT gracefully during blocking socket operations, set up a signal handler using sigaction with the SA_RESTART flag.
 This ensures interrupted system calls are automatically retried. struct sigaction sa = { .sa_handler = handler /* or SIG_IGN */, .sa_flags = SA_RESTART };
     sigaction(SIGINT, &sa, NULL);
+7. Handles partial sends
+8. dont send an array as the value of a field in the message struct

 LIST OF functions